 arche noVas - WASH for IDPs in Iraq

 Although the last major population movement took place in 2017, people are still dependent on support in camps.
-This is also the case in areas of the Kurdish Autonomous Government in Sulaymaniyah, where arche noVa will take over the supply of WASH for three more camps in 2020 at short notice.
+This is also the case in areas of the Kurdish Autonomous Government in Sulaymaniyah, where arche noVa took over the supply of WASH for more camps in 2020.
 Their inhabitants can rely on the fact that they have daily access to drinking water, that their sanitary facilities are working and that they receive advice and support in hygiene issues.
-Although the authorities in many regions are increasingly pursuing the plan to close down emergency shelters, it can be assumed that these camps in Sulaymaniyah and three more in Diyala, where arche noVa is working, will remain open in the foreseeable future.
+All these activities became even more urgent with the outbreak of Corona infections. arche noVa reacted to the increased need for health care with additional activities, among others the hygiene equipment of a quarantine and isolation station was made possible in one of the camps.

 Gallery: arche noVa provides WASH in IDP-Camps